AdobeDocs/certification.en/help/certifications/acc/acc-renew.md

 solution: Campaign Classic
 role: Developer
 badge: label="Campaign Renewal" type="positive"
+mini-toc-levels: 1
 ---
-# Certification journey - Adobe Campaign Classic renewal
+# Renew your Adobe Campaign Classic certification

-Start your journey toward renewing your certification

 When you pass a certification exam, your certification is valid for two years.

-We're happy to announce that you're now able to renew your certification via a new, no-cost format.
-Say goodbye to scheduling your exam—these new on-demand exams will allow you to take your exam wherever and whenever you'd like, as long as you take it before your current certification expires.

-You must renew your certification before your certification expires, otherwise, you will need to take the full exam to become certified again.
-Renewal exams are meant only for those who have an existing credential that is about to expire.
+We're happy to announce that you are now able to renew your certification via a new, no-cost format.
+It involves using on-demand Adobe Experience League courses and tutorials—simply complete three activities to renew your certification at no cost.
+You must renew before your certification expires, or you will need to take the full exam to become certified again.

+>[!BEGINTABS]

+>[!TAB Professional]

 >[!NOTE]
 >
 >Professional renewal coming soon.

->[!BEGINTABS]

->[!TAB Get ready]

-**Expert and Master renewal**

-**How to renew your certification:**
+>[!TAB Expert and Master]

 You should be currently certified (not expired) in:

-* Adobe Campaign Classic Developer expert
+* **Adobe Campaign Classic Developer expert**
-* Adobe Campaign Classic Business Practitioner expert
+* **Adobe Campaign Classic Business Practitioner expert**
-* Adobe Campaign Classic Architect master
+* **Adobe Campaign Classic Architect master**

-**Exam details - Adobe Campaign Classic renewal for Business Practitioner, Developer and Architect**
+## How to renew your certification:

+* **Step 1** - Review the exam scope and objectives
+* **Step 2** - Review the resources
+* **Step 3** - Take and pass the exam

+### Get ready

+**Exam details**

 ```

 Passing Score: 41/55
 Time: 110 mins
-Cost: FREE/unproctored
+Cost: FREE/non-proctored
 Delivery: On-demand
 Available languages: English
 Prerequisite: current (not expired) Adobe Campaign Classic expert and/or master certification